Pennywise: Reception

-Tim Curry (left) and Bill Skarsgard's (right) performances as Pennywise in the 1990 miniseries and the two-part film adaptations, respectively, received widespread critical acclaim.
+Tim Curry (left) and Bill Skarsgård's (right) performances as Pennywise in the 1990 miniseries and the two-part film adaptations, respectively, received widespread critical acclaim.

 A survey by the University of South Wales indicated that movie clowns such as Pennywise or the Joker contribute at least partially to some people's coulrophobia.
 While the creature takes many forms, critics such as Currie note that Pennywise is the most memorable.
 Some scholars suggest that Pennywise's shapeshifting reflects deep psychological anxieties, thus subverting the clown's traditional role as a figure of fun.
 The character was suggested as a possible motive for two 2014 incidents of people dressing up as clowns in Northampton, England and Staten Island, New York, US.
 The Atlantic said of the character: "The scariest thing about Pennywise, though, is how he preys on children's deepest fears, manifesting the monsters they're most petrified by."
-British scholar Mikita Brottman has also said of the miniseries version of Pennywise; "one of the most frightening of evil clowns to appear on the small screen" and that it "reflects every social and familial horror known to contemporary America".
+British scholar Mikita Brottman has called the miniseries version of Pennywise "one of the most frightening of evil clowns to appear on the small screen" and that it "reflects every social and familial horror known to contemporary America".
 Writer James Smythe wrote that Curry's performance as Pennywise largely contributed to the character's enduring fame.
-Sophie Gilbert of The Atlantic wrote that "the contrast between his comical yellow dungarees and his penchant for ripping off children’s limbs is fairly stark."
+Sophie Gilbert of The Atlantic wrote that "the contrast between his comical yellow dungarees and his penchant for ripping off children's limbs is fairly stark."
 Kristy Strouse called Curry's portrayal as "zany" yet disturbing, also noting the quality of the character's makeup, costumes, and practical effects.
 Reviewer John J. O'Connor of the New York Times also praised Curry's performance and described it as "lip-smacking".

 Rolling Stone's David Fear praised Skarsgård's performance in 2019 as a "phobic masterpiece", adding that "onscreen, he feels like he's burrowing into your psyche".
 Fellow Rolling Stone reviewer Peter Travers describes Skarsgård's Pennywise as "all [the Losers'] fears rolled up into one creepy, dancing clown".
 Even Skarsgård and Stephen King themselves were scared by the character, with Skarsgård telling Entertainment Weekly that he started seeing the character in his dreams after filming and King saying in a Reddit post that he would not revisit the It story (and thus, Pennywise) because it was "too scary, even for me."
 He later reiterated this in an interview with Bloody Disgusting.